-"Hi, Mr. Madison.
+"Hi, Mister Madison.
 I'm really sorry to bug you and I hope this doesn't sound tacky or thoughtless, but Amy borrowed a book from me and I really need it back."

 He moved aside at once.
 "Of course.
 Come in.
 Do you want me to help you look?"

-"Oh, no. It's ok.
+"Oh, no. It's okay.
 I think I know where she kept it.
 I'll just be a second."

 She went at once to the chest that Amy's mom, and later Amy used to keep her magical things safe.
 There was no lock but she knew Amy had warded it.
 Reaching out with her mind she studied the magical protection.
 Two years ago, these were so advanced she could only hope to be able to do them someday.
 Now she saw in a second how to get past them.

-She felt for the magic, twisted it with her will.
-"Open." she ordered firmly.
+She felt for the magic and twisted it with her will.
+"Open."

 The chest lid sprang up.

-She turned back to the trunk, found the Grimoire four books down.
-Yes, she thought excitedly.
-She allowed the chest to close and relock, then cast a glamour on the book before heading downstairs.
+She turned back to the trunk and found the Grimoire four books down.
+She picked it up with shaking hands, allowing allowed the chest to close and relock, then cast a glamour on the book before heading downstairs.
 When she said goodbye to Mr. Madison, he saw only an advanced math text.

 She smiled gently.
 "Not by me.
 I think about her every day."

 She touched his hand.
-"I think she's ok."
+"I think she's okay."

 He smiled bravely, clearly not believing her.